Frequently Asked Questions

 A. Bring: a yoga mat or other stretching pad (a thick blanket works), water bottle, and notebook.

-After your 16th class you’ll be given the option to try out finger cymbals, then you'll want to pick out a pair you like and bring them as well!
+After a few classes you’ll be given the option to try out finger cymbals, then you'll want to pick out a pair you like and bring them as well!

 Q. What should I wear?